Liuwa Plains

 Overview

 Liuwa Plain is an area rich with stories.
-One of our favourites is the legend of Mambeti and Lady Liuwa.
-Mambeti of the Lozi tribe, lived, died and was buried nearby to camp.
-Legend has it she was reincarnated into Lady Liuwa, the lioness and matriarch of Liuwa's lion pride.
-Local people believe that this explains why the lioness is receptive to people.
-And why she spent so much time in the same woodlands area frequented by the elderly lady in her twilight years.
+Legend even says Lady Liuwa was the reincarnation of Mambeti, a local woman who once walked these plains.
+(Local people believe that this explains why the lioness was so receptive to people.
+And why she spent so much time in the same woodlands frequented by the elderly lady in her twilight years.)

 Getting to the Liuwa Plain National Park